janpstrunn/simple-rsync-script/README.md

 # Simple rsync script

-Don't expect it to be nothing, but simple.
+Don't expect it to be something else, but simple.

 ## rsync-delete